 Who We Are

 The MLSC was initiated by the Canadian Muslim Lawyers Association (CMLA) in 2018 in recognition of the lack of culturally competent legal services accessible to the Muslim community.
+Now a stand a long organization, it focuses on providing summary legal advice through the assistance of volunteer lawyers to the muslim community.
 Discrimination against the Muslim population in Ontario is on the rise and the intersecting impacts of poverty, racialization and Islamophobia make this diverse population distinctly vulnerable.
 Islamophobia leads to social stigma, discrimination, hate, as well as targeting by the state, while services and resources to address day-to-day needs are lacking.
 An understanding of the social context of Muslim identity is desperately needed in order for the legal system to be supportive of this unique community.

 Connect the community with culturally competent and accessible legal services;

 Improve understanding of Muslim identities and Muslim experiences within the legal system through data gathering and research;